 When a weak electric field is applied across a molecule, both the molecular vibrational energy levels and the transition dipoles between the levels change slightly.
 These changes affect the infrared absorption spectrum of the sample, and are collectively called the vibrational Stark effect (VSE).
 VSE measurements yield information on the physics of molecular vibrations, including the anharmonicity of vibrational modes and the perturbation of chemical bonds by electric fields.
-VSE measurements can also be used to calibrate the sensitivity of a vibrational frequency to an electric field, called the Stark tuning rate, which allows an environmentally induced vibrational band shift to be used as a local probe of electrostatic fields.^{1,2} Different vibrational modes have widely varying Stark effects, so a VSE spectrum can sometimes be used to identify a weak vibrational band of interest from a collection of overlapping background bands.2
+VSE measurements can also be used to calibrate the sensitivity of a vibrational frequency to an electric field, called the Stark tuning rate, which allows an environmentally-induced vibrational band shift to be used as a local probe of electrostatic fields^{1,2}.
+Different vibrational modes have widely varying Stark effects, so a VSE spectrum can sometimes be used to identify a weak vibrational band of interest from a collection of overlapping background bands2.

-Strong local electric fields are common in condensed matter systems, including the solvation of charged or dipolar molecules,3 in ionic matrices, at electrode surfaces, across biological membranes,4 and in the organized environment of proteins.^{5,6} These local fields can be very large, typically lying in the range of 0.1 to 10 MV/cm.
-Vibrational band shifts have been studied in all these systems,7-10 but in most cases neither the electric field nor the Stark tuning rate of the probe molecule was known accurately.
-We have recently shown that vibrational Stark spectroscopy is a useful tool for understanding vibrational band shifts for diatomic ligands bound to the heme iron in myoglobin.^{1,2} We are also preparing to use vibrational Stark effects to calibrate the sensitivity of vibrational frequencies of C-N containing unnatural amino acids, such as cyano-phenylalanine and cyano-alanine, to determine fields in proteins.
-VSE will likely prove useful for understanding and predicting band shifts in a wide variety of other systems as well.
+Strong local electric fields are common in condensed matter systems, including the solvation of charged or dipolar molecules3, in ionic matrices, at electrode surfaces, across biological membranes4, and in the organized environment of proteins^{5,6}.
+These local fields can be very large, typically lying in the range of 0.1 to 10 MV/cm.
+Vibrational band shifts have been studied in all these systems7-10, but in most cases neither the electric field nor the Stark tuning rate of the probe molecule was known accurately.
+We have recently shown that vibrational Stark spectroscopy is a useful tool for understanding vibrational band shifts for diatomic ligands bound to the heme iron in myoglobin^{1,2}, and it will likely prove useful for understanding and predicting band shifts in a wide variety of other systems.